TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Inline/Index.rst

          (table name)

    Description
-         Means that the relation to the records of "foreign\_table" is done with a M-M relation with a third "join" table.
+         Means that the relation to the records of :ref:`foreign_table <columns-inline-properties-foreign-table>` is done with a M-M relation with a third "join" table.

          That table typically has three columns: